Arquivotheca/PDOS/readme.txt

 So note some important things.
 1. VM not required.
 2. Multitasking not required.
-3. Ability to support FAT-32 is required.
+3. Ability to support FAT-32 is required. (done, requires testing)
-4. Ability to write to disks is required.
+4. Ability to write to disks is required. (done!)
 5. Ability to handle Windows 32-bit executables is required.
 6. Some utilities, such as "sys" are required.
-7. Ability to handle long file names is required.
+7. Ability to handle long file names is required. (done except UCS-2 support)
 8. PDPCLIB needs to be ported to do Windows 32-bit (done!).
-9. An editor is required.
+9. An editor is required. (microemacs can now be run on PDOS)
 10. Something as simple as DOS, not as complicated as Unix, is required.
 11. PDPZM should be ported to upload/download data.
 12. All disk access via BIOS is fine and preferred.